nikomatsakis/rust-formal/README.md

 - The [grammar][gr] describes the
   syntax of a Featherweight Rust program.
 - The [type system][ts] document gives the type rules for checking whether a Rust program is legal.
-- The [dataflow module][df] implements a simplified version of our typestate algorithm.
+It also performs a simple dataflow.

 Still to come: